zedwick/Modular-Datapack-Kit/MDK-Rounds/README.md

 MDK-Rounds can be configured by editing the following scores.
 It is recommended to do so in a function appended to the function tag #mdk_rounds:event/loaded.

-All of the following scores can be found in the objective ‘mdk_rounds_val‘
+All of the following scores can be found in the objective `mdk_rounds_val`

 ### min_players